A Brief History of B.F. Huntley, Sr.

 Mr. Huntley’s portrait can be found inside The Huntley House’s sitting room.

-A few years back, I worked with the State of North Carolina to erect a historical marker at the corner of 1201 Patterson Ave. in downtown Winston-Salem that details some of the history of the B.F.
+A few years back, I worked with the Forsyth County Historic Resources Commission to erect a historical marker at the corner of 1201 Patterson Ave. in downtown Winston-Salem that details some of the history of the B.F.
 Huntley Furniture Company.
 I’ve also had the distinct pleasure of walking in my great-grandfather’s footsteps over the past 40 years by running some of my own businesses (including Robert Hall) just a half mile away from where the B.F Huntley Furniture Company factory once flourished.

 It has always been important to me to make sure that Mr. Huntley’s contributions to our community are not forgotten—I believe that it’s part of my legacy to preserve his.